ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     is diagonalised to get linear combinations of the HF orbitals which approximate the natural orbitals.
 The occupation numbers (e-values) of these are printed in the OUTPUT file.
+    This is now a very old option, a much more efficient equivalent has been added under the **ROTATEORBS** option.
+See **USECINATORBS** in the system file.

 **METHOD** [Method option(s)]